Introduction

 Once you’ve selected your app, create the property list to store card level data.
 Select the Create Property List button to proceed.

-Now, it’s time to setup a property to hold the card level data.
+Now, it’s time to set up a property to hold the card level data.
 As you can see below the best index type for this is uint256 which represents the tokenId of the specific NFT that has leveled up.
 The level property is also set as the uint256 type because it will store a simple integer indicating the level of that card.

-When you save the property and return to the listview you’ll notice the status is draft.
+When you save the property and return to the list view you’ll notice the status is draft.
 In this example you can go ahead and publish.
 As you develop more sophisticated property lists you can delay publishing until all of your properties have been drafted and fine tuned.

 Now you have an onchain place to store card level data!
 Next, you’ll learn how to add items to this list that can be used in the evaluation of rules.